mqless/mqless.github.io/_docs/part-3.md

 We would need the axios package in order to make http requests, run `npm install --save axios`.

 Reading temperatures is a little more complicated than register a device.
-In-order to read temperatures from the devices in the group we need to send them all the read temperature message.
+In order to read temperatures from the devices in the group, we need to send them all the read temperature messages.

 We will use MQLess HTTP API.
 MQLess provide the endpoint in the header of the message, so you don't need any configuration and it works both locally and on AWS.